Best Of17 min read

 • Commission-free stocks, ETFs, and crypto

-• SoFi Automated Investing (robo-advisor with no management fee)
+• SoFi Automated Investing (no management fee)

-• IPO access for retail investors
+• IPO access for regular investors

 • Fractional shares starting at $5